 As a result of some excellent positive play work, our HLTA has developed a group of children to help others that may be facing friendship or playtime difficulties.
 We are in the early stages of this programme, but can confidently say that the number of playtime incidents has reduced and that pupils feel confident to ask the peer workers for help and advice.

-We have an active school council, which is led by Miss Rouke.
+We have an active school council, which is led by Mr Allen.
 The council take a lead role in developing initiatives within the school.
-They are currently working on a competition for the children to produce a new stamp for Christmas 2017.
+Year 6 representatives are voted for by the whole school.
+Class representatives are voted in by their class.